zeljkosimic95/Jest-2-Testrail/README.md

 ## Example - **jest-config.js**

 The Reporter must be specified in the jest-config.js file, under 'reporters'.
+<br>This file should be created in your project's root folder.
 <br>Parameters are defined as 'project_id', which is the id of your project on TestRail,
 <br>and 'suite_id', which is the id of the suite that should be included in the test run.